metayeti/mINI/README.md

 // without creating an empty value when the key doesn't exist ini["section"].get("key");

-// you can chain other functions in a similar way
+// you may chain other functions in a similar way
 // the following code gets a copy of section and checks if a key exists ini.get("section").has("key");
 ```